 • Keep an eye on your energy level and make sure you have the strength to swim back without fatiguing.

 • Do not swim under docks and floating rafts.

 • Never jump off anything without looking first – landing on another swimmer can result in injuries.

-• Never dive in headfirst if the water depth is unknown – jump in feet first to avoid potential head and spinal injuries.
+• Never dive headfirst if the water depth is unknown – jump in feet first to avoid potential head and spinal injuries.

 • Never swim in water that looks dirty or polluted, even if signs say that swimming is allowed.
-If the beach or dock are smelly or covered in trash, it’s probably not a place you should swim.
+If the beach or dock is smelly or covered in trash, it’s probably not a place you should swim.

 • Lakes can have strong, dangerous undercurrents.
 Never swim beyond designated safety areas.

 Grab your towel and head to the apartment pool!
 Knowing how to stay safe will ensure that you can enjoy a long, lazy summer by the water.